Mark Prescott: Career

 In a career spanning more than fifty years, Prescott has trained over 2,000 winners.
 Although a British Classic has eluded him, he has won a French Classic as well as numerous Group races and major handicaps.
 Notable amongst his horses have been Spindrifter (winner of 13 races as a two-year-old in 1980), sprinter Pivotal (winner of the King's Stand Stakes and the Nunthorpe Stakes in 1996), Confidential Lady (winner of the French Classic Prix de Diane in 2006), Marsha (winner of the Nunthorpe Stakes in 2017), and multiple Group 1 winning sisters Alborada and Albanova.
 His greatest prize came when Alpinista, owned and bred by Kirsten Rausing won the 2022 Prix de l'Arc de Triomphe under Luke Morris.
 "It has been just a marvellous journey – I'm lucky to get a good one at this stage of my career" said Prescott of Alpinista after her victory.

 In the early days of his of career Prescott employed assistant trainers for a period of two years but since 1999 William Butler has occupied the position and will take over the licence when Prescott retires.
 His former assistants include leading trainer William Haggas.
 George Duffield was stable jockey at Heath House for 31 seasons from 1974, winning 830 races for Prescott.
 He was succeeded by Seb Sanders, with Luke Morris riding as first jockey to the yard since 2012.

 Author Jilly Cooper spoke to Prescott as part of her research for the novel Mount!

 Personal life

 Prescott is unmarried.
-His interests include field sports such as hare coursing, fox hunting and bullfighting, he also developed a deep passion for the Gaelic game of hurling through his companionship with a young Newtownshandrum boy named Eric Curtin.
+His interests include field sports such as hare coursing, fox hunting and bullfighting.
 On 1 September 2009, Prescott and television cook Clarissa Dickson-Wright received an absolute discharge from Scarborough Magistrates' Court after pleading guilty to hare coursing whilst attending an event organized by Yorkshire Greyhound Field Trialling Club in March 2007.